the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 This is interesting, because when you add AWS Lambda (anonymous functions) Kinesis, SQS/SNS (queues, or lists) Dynamo DB (sort of like a meta hash table), Step Functions (state machines) together, you basically have all the standard library of a simple programming language, and a strong steer towards architecting in a more functional style.

-To borrow some ideas from Rich Hickey (go and watch _The Language of the System_, if you haven't already), if you're already treating data as the first class citizen of your system it should be, and thinking about things like schemas, validation, evolving definitions, versioning, micro- or nano-services, then neither _The Database Inside Out_ nor _The Lambda Architecture_ should be counter-intuitive as architectural patterns.
+To borrow some ideas from Rich Hickey (go and watch _The Language of the System_, if you haven't already), if you're already treating data as the first class citizen of your system it should be, and thinking about things like schemas, validation, evolving definitions, versioning, micro- or nano-services, then neither _The Database Inside Out_ nor _Lambda/Serverless Architecture_ should be counter-intuitive as architectural patterns.

 Your primary concern should be about the flow of data in your organisation, and a pragmatic coupling that allows for rapid development both of new components and products and of replacements for worn out products or components.